Article

 Payroll and benefits laws

-• Wages: Organizations must pay their employees in US dollars using reasonable means such as post or direct deposit.
+- Wages: Organizations must pay employees in US dollars using reasonable means such as post or direct deposit.
 They can pursue alternative methods if specific team members agree in writing

-• Unused benefits: When workers leave, employers must include all unused benefits such as vacation pay or parental leave in the final paycheck
+- Unused benefits: When workers leave, employers must include all unused benefits such as vacation pay or parental leave in the final paycheck if it’s written in their policy

 Labor laws

-• Overtime: State law says employees who work more than 40 hours during a week are entitled to overtime.
+- Overtime: State law says employees who work more than 40 hours during a week are entitled to overtime.
 The employer can either pay them or give them the equivalent time off at a rate of 1.5 hours for every hour worked.
-Workers aren’t allowed to accumulate more than 240 hours of overtime
+Workers aren’t allowed to accumulate more than 240 hours of overtime that can be taken as leave

-• Whistleblower protections: Texas’ Whistleblower Protection Act protects workers from adverse employment-related actions from their employers when they report a law violation to an appropriate law enforcement authority in good faith
+- Whistleblower protections: Texas Whistleblower Act protects workers from adverse employment-related actions from their employers when they report a law violation to an appropriate law enforcement authority in good faith

 Employment laws

-• Worker classification: Texas defines an employee as someone that a business directs and controls.
-Misclassification can lead to tax penalties and fines
+- Worker classification: Texas defines an employee as someone that a business directs and controls.
+Misclassification can lead to tax penalties, interest, and fines

-• Right to work: Businesses can’t discriminate against candidates based on their membership in unions and similar groups.
-However, some federal departments are exempt from the Right to Work law
+- Right to work: Businesses can’t discriminate against candidates based on their membership in unions and similar groups

-• Terminations: Texas is an “at-will employment” state, which means employees can be terminated for any reason, at any time, if they don’t have a written contract (so long as it isn’t discriminatory)
+- Terminations: Texas is an “at-will employment” state, which means employees can be terminated for any reason, at any time, provided it doesn’t violate the terms of their contract or any state or federal laws

 Additional requirements and enforcement